- Alternative Programs

-All work was completed by licensed asbestos abatement contractors.
+Licensed asbestos abatement contractors completed any removal or repair work.
 Most likely, for the next school year, we will be removing floor tile.
 Austin Public Schools has contracted with the Institute for Environmental Assessment to provide environmental consulting services.

-The complete updated Asbestos Management Plan for Austin Public Schools can be found in the Buildings and Grounds office or in the Administrative Office at each of the school facilities.
-The Management Plan can be viewed, without cost or restriction, during normal working hours.
-Copies can be obtained for a fee of $.10 per page.
+The complete updated Asbestos Management Plan for Austin Public Schools is available in the Buildings and Grounds office or in the Administrative Office at each of the school facilities.
+The Management Plan is available for review, without cost or restriction, during normal working hours.
+Copies are available for a fee of $.10 per page.

-Any questions concerning this notice or an explanation of our Asbestos Management Plan can be directed to the Director of Facility Services at 507-460-1928.
+Any questions concerning this notice or an explanation of our Asbestos Management Plan may be directed to the Director of Facility Services at 507-460-1928.

 Regular school attendance is directly related to success in academic work, benefits students socially, provides opportunities for important communications between teachers and students, and establishes regular habits of dependability.
 For detailed information, see the “Student Attendance” policy.